top of page

 This fit, adventurous, previously healthy man was first diagnosed with osteoporosis in January 2020.
 This was a shock in itself, even though he was 87.

-I am glad now that his GP did give us the gruesome details.
-And I wept on hearing that this dear dignified man would not only become incontinent but would end up not being able to swallow.
+But it was more horror I felt when, in March 2021, he was diagnosed with dementia with Lewy Bodies, a horrible and apparently incurable disease.
+I wept on hearing that this dear dignified man would not only become incontinent but would end up not being able to swallow.
 That in particular was unbearable.

-The horror of this made me go home and research ways in which we might be able to help him mitigate, or even stabilise this horrible disease.
+I am glad now that his GP gave us the gruesome details.
+It shook me into action.
+It made me go home and research ways in which we might be able to help him mitigate, or even stabilise his condition.
 I didn’t really imagine, at that point, that there was anything that could cure it.

 This image shows a single cell, magnified umpteen times.
 An awe-inspiring thing of beauty!